The Lookout at Broad Cove Marsh Inverness, Nova Scotia: Architectural style and materials

+The building was constructed with natural local materials such as wood including cedar, spruce, and birch.
+The concrete has been left exposed where steel is allowed to weather naturally.
+There are floor-to-ceiling windows that overlook the ocean.
+The residence is a single-loaded hallway that is minimally furnished.
+A 48-foot stretch of millwork anchors the whole corridor.

 Layout

 In terms of layout, one half of the house consists of an indoor/outdoor great space with rooms for sitting, cooking, and entertaining.
 This open area is anchored by an 18-foot-long island that serves as both a food prep area and an eating area.
 Three repeating pod-like modules on the opposite end of the home slide past the ocean-side windows to connect into the hallway, separating the private areas of bedrooms and baths.
 The pods are lined with white-washed locally sourced spruce boards of larger widths, in contrast to the concrete surface of the foundation (retaining wall and floor slab) and the fine-grain natural finish of the wooden service bars.

-The getaway also has a lot of natural light owing to Omar Gandhi Architect's innovative design.
 The back elevation of the house features a retaining wall with a strip of glass above it that allows for additional natural light, and a piece of the kitchen roof lifts up to allow for more natural light to pass through.